jsinger67/parol/book/src/QnA.md

 $env:RUST_LOG="parol_runtime::lr_parser=trace"
 ```
 * Examine the traces from the beginning to pin down the first occurrence of the problem
-* Often the problems are related to wrong terminal definitions or terminal conflicts or evens
+* Often problems are related to incorrect terminal definitions, terminal conflicts, or even
-scanner state related problems, therefore
+scanner-state-related issues.
+Therefore:
     * Check for token types attached to the tokens provided during parse, the numbers can be found
     in the generated parser
     * Check the current scanner state and if the tokens are valid there